volcengine/VolcengineWTN/SDK/doc/en/Build_webrtc.md

 fetch --help
 ```

-## Compile WebRTC SDK for Android
+## Compile WebRTC static library for Android

-You need to compile the WebRTC SDK for WTN SDK for Android on a Linux system.
+You need to compile the WebRTC static library for WTN SDK for Android on a Linux system.

 ```
 // Get the source code of the WebRTC project